pbastowski/angular-meteor-babel/README.md

 meteor add pbastowski:angular-babel@1.0.4
 ```

-### For Meteor 1,1, what is the latest version of this package?

-The latest version of `pbastowski:angular-babel` for Meteor 1.1 is `0.1.10`

 ## Changelog

+### 2016-03-29 v1.3.2 for Meteor 1.3

+- Allowing this package's version of regenerator-runtime to overwrite the one that comes with Meteor 1.3.
+This was already there, but got regressed somehow in one of my previous updates.
+This is needed to support async/await functions.
+- Updated to babel-core@5.8.38

 ### 2016-03-20 v1.3.1 for Meteor 1.3-rc.3 or higher